Offices & Labs--Usb-to-ethernet adapters

 - Usage and security information

 - As part of the College data network policy, anyone using a PC running Microsoft Windows in College offices and labs must configure their computer to join the College domain.
-This requires a wired network connection.
-If you wish to connect a wireless-only laptop to the wired network then you must purchase a USB-to-Ethernet adapter, as outlined below.
+If you wish to connect a Windows 7 laptop to the Staff Wi-Fi network then you must first connect to the wired network and if that laptop does not have a built-in ethernet port/network card then you must purchase a USB-to-Ethernet adapter, as outlined below.
 Note that all other standard network connection requirements also apply in this case.

-- Computers running Apple Mac OS X or Linux do not have to join the College domain, and therefore a wired connection is not required by policy.
-However, certain services can only be access from a wired network connection and so if you wish to connect a wireless-only laptop to the wired network to access these services, outlined below, then you must obtain a USB-to-Ethernet adapter.
+Certain services can only be accessed from a wired network connection and if you wish to connect a wireless-only laptop to the wired network to access these services, outlined below, then you must obtain a USB-to-Ethernet adapter.